Speak to one of our Camping & Outdoor experts. Call us on 02 888 10 333 or chat with us Mon - Fri 9 am to 5:30 pm AEDT.

 Updated on:

-Keeping auxiliary batteries charged using camping solar panels has been something camping enthusiasts have know about and done for years.
+Keeping auxiliary batteries charged using camping solar panels has been something camping enthusiasts have known about and done for years.
 Here at Outbax, using solar energy as a backup power source for camping is a well-discussed topic.

-We have written why it is a good idea, why you as a camper should use solar panels and we have identified the ways you can create a safe, comfortable camping experience using portable solar panels as power sources.
+We have written why it is a good idea, and why you as a camper should use solar panels and we have identified the ways you can create a safe, comfortable camping experience using portable solar panels as power sources.

 But what most people would love to know is exactly how much solar power they will need for camping.
 In this post, we will break down everything that you need to know to get you started.